Speed up AWS CDK's bundling of TypeScript/JavaScript Lambda handlers

 - Smart Asset Reuse

 If CDK needs to run synthesis again due to unresolved resources requiring lookups, CDK Booster detects this scenario and reuses the already-prepared bundled assets, avoiding duplicate work.
-Note that resolved lookups are stored in cdk.context.json
+Note that resolved lookups are stored in cdk.context.json.
+If that is available, the synthesis will not run again.

 Requirements